 Virtual Clinic services

-This phone line is for after-hours care when health centres or primary care homes are closed, or for patients who don’t have a primary care provider.
+This phone line is for after-hours care when health centres or primary care homes are closed, or for patients who don’t have a primary care provider or who cannot travel due to seasonal weather or other barriers.
 Patients are encouraged to call their family doctor or nurse practitioner first to see when they can get an appointment.

 Patients should call the phone line if they or a family member are experiencing: